Faustas156/NeonLite/README.md

 # NeonLite
  The Quality of Life Mod for All Your Neon White needs!

-Still currently a work in progress and thus it only features very limited amount of mods.
+Still currently a work in progress and thus it only features a limited amount of mods.

 ## Current Mods